Homotopy in Exact Categories: Homological Properties of Exact Categories

-Part 1) of the above proposition says that the functor $I$ is admissibly exact.
+Before continuing, let us introduce some further useful notions of exactness for functors, following \cite{qacs} Section 1.1.5.
+Part 1) of Proposition \ref{abeltest} above says that the functor $I$ is admissibly exact.
 This is a stronger notion than exactness.
-It will be useful in later contexts, so we make a definition.
+It will be useful in later contexts, so we make a definition. \begin{defn} A functor $F:\mathpzc{E}\rightarrow\mathpzc{F}$ between exact categories is said to be \textbf{admissibly (co)exact} if for any admissibly (co)acyclic sequence